abcnews/dailygraphics/Documentation.md

 **colors**

-Comma separated list of colors for each line. e.g. "red, blue, green, yellow".
-You can also specify the colors as RGB hex values (see http://www.colorpicker.com/) preceded with `#`.
-You may use the code of political parties to use our standard party colors (e.g. `ptylab, ptylib, ptynat, ptygrn`).
+Comma separated list of colors for each data set.
+These can be defined in a few different ways:

+1. RGB hex values preceded with `#`. e.g. `#f00, #f12e41, #def78e` (see http://www.colorpicker.com/)
+2. Color keywords. e.g. `red, blue, green, yellow` (see https://developer.mozilla.org/en/docs/Web/CSS/color_value for full list of available color keywords).
+3. Special political party keywords to use ABC News standard party colors. e.g. `ptylab, ptylib, ptynat, ptygrn`

+These different value types can be combined. e.g. `red, #abcdef, ptynat, #333`

 **card**
 > Default: `on`